Where academic and spiritual growth go hand in hand

 Visit us!

 We invite you to visit to our school's campus, observe the children and teachers in their classrooms, and see our school in action.
-We encourage you to ask questions and learn about the opportunities available for your family.
+We encourage you to ask questions and learn about the opportunities available for your family at our Montessori school.

 Our campus is designed to reflect the Montessori philosophy and approach of the school and enable our mission.
 We have expansive indoor and outdoor spaces with plenty of room for exploration, collaboration and discovery.
-We offer an environment filled with unique learning materials, tools and opportunities to learn by doing.
+We offer an environment filled with unique learning materials, tools and opportunities to learn by doing at Peaceful Pathways Montessori Academy.

 Schedule a Tour